Installing Extensions

 Installation Sources

 Quarto Wizard supports installing extensions from multiple sources.
+When you run Quarto Wizard: Install Extensions, you first choose where to install from:

-From Registry (Default)
+From Registry

 From GitHub